DervishD/sacamantecas/README.md

 - a list of URLs provided as command line arguments.
 In this case the metadata is directly written to the console and dumped to an output file.

-In addition to this, if any of the sources is prepended with the fake URL scheme `dump://`, then the contents are not processed, but dumped to files so they can be used as testing sources in the future.

 The URLs can be any scheme supported by `urllib`.

 The URLs are processed according to profiles, which indicate how to properly